🤖 Fixing Common Issues with Your WhatsApp Chatbot

 How to Fix It?

-Once permissions and token configurations are corrected, your WhatsApp chatbot should work seamlessly.
+Once done, your WhatsApp chatbot should work seamlessly.

 Insufficient Credits in OpenAI API Key